If you’re passionate about helping others fulfill their potential and reach new heights, life coaching could be a truly rewarding career for you.

 - White label feature – to promote your brand by adding your logo to tools, forms, and programs

-- Wheel of Life feature – to design personalized life coaching assessments, and
+- Wheel of Life feature – to design personalized life Wheel of Life assessments, and

 - Expansion Library – for customizing popular and evidence-based coaching exercises without starting from scratch!

 These tips, templates, formats, and examples will help you craft a strategic business plan that can get your coaching practice up and running – even if you’ve never started a business in your life.

 If you have a template of your own to share with your fellow coaches, do let us know in the comments below.